 It’s slower, more repetitive, and more likely to exaggerate the pronunciation of vowels.
 In addition, people using IDS are more likely speak in shorter, simpler utterances.
 Experiments suggest that these modifications help babies develop several key abilities, including

 It's even possible that individual differences in the way that parents use baby talk could affect how quickly infants learn to speak.

-So it seems that we have lots of reasons to forget any inhibitions and let loose with the baby talk.
-Check out the evidence for the tutorial functions of infant-directed speech.
+So it seems that we have lots of reasons to forget our inhibitions and let loose with the baby talk.
+Here is the evidence.

 Researchers Huei-Mei Liu and colleagues tested this idea by performing an experiment on Mandarin-speaking mother-infant pairs in Taiwan (Lui et al 2003).